niladri-chatterji/personal_website/content/authors/admin/_index.md

 Previously I spent six wonderful years at UC Berkeley advised by <a href="https://www.stat.berkeley.edu/~bartlett/" target="_blank">Peter Bartlett</a>.
 Before that, I graduated from the Indian Institute of Technology Bombay in 2015 with a dual degree B.Tech+M.Tech in Engineering Physics.

+<b>Virtual office hours</b>:  The purpose of this office hour is to help younger students with career choices, research directions or anything else that one might need some help with.
+You can book them <a href="https://calendly.com/niladric/30min" target="_blank">here</a>.